Blood test

 • Moderate vitamin D decrease (20 - 30 ng/ml in adults):

-The vitamin D level [25(OH)D] in the blood is a bit low and it is advisable to monitor the level in future blood tests.
+The vitamin D level [25(OH)D] in the blood is slightly low, and it is advisable to monitor this level in future blood tests.
+This may be due to low sunlight exposure or poor absorption of vitamin D.

 • Severe vitamin D decrease (< 20 ng/ml in adults):